alibaba/GraphScope/docs/java_tutorial_1_giraph.md

 # Run existing jars developed for Apache Giraph on Graphscope

-[Apache Giraph](https://giraph.apache.org/intro.html) is a famous graph computing framework, built on top of Apache Hadoop.
-Through `pregel` interface, user can write vertex-cetric graph algorithms.
+[Apache Giraph](https://giraph.apache.org/intro.html) is one of the most famous graph computing frameworks, built on top of Apache Hadoop.
+Through `pregel` interface, user can write ``vertex-cetric`` graph algorithms.

 GraphScope aiming to provide one-stop graph processing framework, including intergrating with popular open-source graph computing framework.
 Actually, Giraph algorithms can be easily run on Graphscope without any adaptation.